 Laura.
-23. UCF grad (English Lit & Psychology).
-WDW cast member.
+INFP.
+UCF graduate & WDW cast member.
+Free spirit.
 Wanderlust.
 Secular Humanist.
+Vegetarian.
 Dork.
-I believe in compassion, justice, kindness, and love above all things.
+Night owl.
+I believe in love, kindness, compassion and justice above all things.
 And Batman.
 "The most beautiful people we have known are those who have known defeat, known suffering, known loss, and have found their way out of the depths.
 These persons have an appreciation, a sensitivity, and an understanding of life that fills them with compassion, gentleness, and a deep, loving concern.
 Beautiful people do not just happen."

 "Sexuality, too, is fluid, and many people seem to struggle with this, to the point of being actively repulsed and confused by the idea that sexual orientation does not necessarily remain consistent throughout someone’s life.
 This attitude is harmful for those who do experience shifts in their sexual orientations, but it also stifles conversation and exploration, as people who may be confused about their sexuality who receive this kind of messaging may experience harm that takes years to undo—and in some cases, they may never recover, because they are never given an opportunity to learn who they are and be themselves.

 Take, for example, the heterosexual woman who later develops an attraction to women, and begins to identify as bisexual or lesbian.
 She may have experienced this attraction throughout her life and not picked up on it—perhaps she didn’t meet the right woman, or she was living in a repressive environment where homosexuality was not accepted.
 Or maybe her sexual orientation actively shifted.
 The attitudes of those around her will be dismissive and unpleasant, as people attempt to erase both her past as a heterosexual and her present as a gay or bi woman.